 In this article we’ll look at all aspects of setting up a Minecraft server on your secondary hard drive: what type of machine you need, how much space should be allocated, what kind of performance gains you could expect, and more!
 We’ll also explore some potential pitfalls and solutions so that you can make sure your setup runs smoothly no matter which storage device you choose to use.
 Keep reading to learn everything you need to know about using a secondary HDD for your Minecraft server!Additional Related Posts:

-How To Make A Fridge In Minecraft
+How To Make A Crown In Minecraft

 1. Assessing The Requirements For Hosting A Minecraft Server